strata-org/Strata-Generators/docs/cse-ptrcache-pbt-plan.md

 Statistics` (`StatementEval.lean`, public) is a statement-level *symbolic simulator* — strictly stronger than the expression-/command-level `LExpr.eval` proxy the note proposed as a fallback.
-It evaluates a whole statement list over all control-flow paths and accumulates the **proof obligations** (assert / cover / overflow / bounds conditions, each with its path-condition assumptions) that a verifier would discharge.
-Those obligations are the program's observable meaning.
+It evaluates a whole statement list over all control-flow paths, accumulating on each resulting `Env` both the **proof obligations** (assert / cover / overflow / bounds conditions, each with its path-condition assumptions) a verifier would discharge, and the final **variable store**.
+We compare *two* complementary observables and require both to match.

-**Why the observable is CSE-invariant.** The simulator's expression evaluator inlines in-scope store bindings (`EC.eval` resolves every `.fvar`).
-A CSE pass turns `… P[e] …` into `var $__cse.k := e; … P[$__cse.k] …`; when the simulator reaches the obligation it looks `$__cse.k` up in the store and substitutes `e` back, recovering `P[e]`.
-So a *correct* CSE leaves every obligation expression — and every assumption expression — identical, while a capturing CSE (a `$__cse.k` bound to the wrong subterm) changes one.
-We compare the multiset of `(PropertyType, obligation expr, assumption exprs)` signatures before and after CSE.
-Since `ExpressionMetadata := Unit`, `Expression.Expr`'s `BEq` is clean structural equality — no pretty-printing, no store diffing.
+**Why the observables are CSE-invariant.** The simulator's expression evaluator inlines in-scope store bindings (`EC.eval` resolves every `.fvar`).
+A CSE pass turns `… P[e] …` into `var $__cse.k := e; … P[$__cse.k] …`; when the simulator reaches a use of `$__cse.k` it looks it up in the store and substitutes `e` back, recovering `P[e]`.
+So a *correct* CSE leaves each observable identical, while a capturing CSE (a `$__cse.k` bound to the wrong subterm) perturbs at least one.
+Since `ExpressionMetadata := Unit`, `Expression.Expr`'s `BEq` is clean structural equality — no pretty-printing, no brittle statement-list diffing.

+1. **`obligationSignature`** — the multiset of `(PropertyType, obligation expr, assumption exprs)` over all paths.
+Catches a capture that corrupts an `assert`/`cover`/overflow condition or a branch assumption.
+2. **`storeSignature`** — the final value of every *user* variable on every path (the `exprEnv.state` single-map, `$__cse.*` temporaries dropped and each value re-evaluated to inline any residual temp reference).
+This is the crucial
+   addition: **~two-thirds of generated programs emit no proof obligation at all** (straight-line `var`/`set` code), so obligations alone give a vacuous `[] == []` on them — yet a capture that corrupts a *computed value* there is exactly a silent miscompile.
+The store observable witnesses it.
+Measured over 3000 generated programs: obligations give a non-vacuous check on 32% of type-checking inputs, the store on 25%, and the two together on ~50%; neither is *ever* perturbed by the (correct) CSE pass, so there are no false positives.

 Two soundness details, both verified against the Strata source:
 - `.init`/`var` commands only *update the store* (`Imperative.Cmd.eval`) — they